HaNgocLong/Single-Entry-Single-Exit-Identification/README.md

 On Developing
 -----------
   - This demo is written in C# under .Net 4.5 framework
-  - The demo is released as a part of the gProAnalyzer toolset and fully tested with 604 SAP EPC reference models
+  - The prototype is released as a part of the gProAnalyzer toolset and fully tested with 604 SAP EPC reference models
+  - The bug/glitch fixing and updates will be released
+  - The final tool is subjected to change without notice
   - The gProAnalyzer toolset includes various of process analysis techniques for verification process model [[1](https://doi.org/10.1016/j.datak.2014.11.003)]

 System Requirements: